dstockofficial/dstock-tools/README.md

 npm run sendToHyperCore -- CRCLd --amount 0.5
 ```

-Note: this step transfers the token on HyperEVM into HyperCore via the HyperCore deposit address.
-The token must be mapped on HyperCore (e.g. CRCLd -> tokenIndex 409).
+Note: this step transfers the token on HyperEVM into HyperCore via the HyperCore **system/bridge address derived from tokenIndex** (e.g. CRCLd -> tokenIndex 409).

 This repo includes a small address book for convenience.
 For example, on BSC you can set: